Profirator/project-config/docs/master.md

 ### Grafana

+Grafana is a videly used data visualisation and charting tool which connects to Crate DB.

+### Basic map Visualisation

+Landing page: https://gis.lubeck.apinf.cloud/ holds two sub pages, one for static data and another one with Weather observed and ParkingSpot.

+### Orion Context broker

+For right time data access via NGSI v2 API.
+Documentation can be found [here](https://fiware-orion.rtfd.io/) .

+### Quantum leap

+For historical data.
+Accessed via NGSI v2 API.
+Documentation can be found [here](https://github.com/smartsdk/ngsi-timeseries-api/).

+### Apache Nifi

+Apache Nifi is used to process data flow, in this case convert mqtt into NGSI Json payload.
+End users shall not access / use Apache Nifi.
+Configuration is described later in the documentation.

+### Identity manager

+Identity manager (keyrock) is configured and needed for initial user account creation.
+More documentation [here](https://fiware-idm.readthedocs.io/en/latest/)

+### API management
+API Management is a central part and used to set Tenant accesses, host API documenation and provide analytics.
+Usage in relevant parts are described in this documentation.
+More information can be found [here](https://github.com/apinf/platform)

+### API proxy
+All traffic is routed via API Proxy, which allows access control.
+End users shall not access API-umbrella.
+API Proxy is based on the NREL/Api-umbrella.
+NREL documentation is [here](https://api-umbrella.readthedocs.io/en/latest/)

+### Open Data Portal CKAN
+Is installed, but not configured; service not up to avoid confusion with another deployment.
+General documentation can be found [here](https://fiware-ckan-extensions.rtfd.io/), and the dedicated CKAN documentation is [here:](https://github.com/Profirator/lubeck/blob/master/docs/CKAN%20Open%20data%20portal%20documentation.pdf)

+### Wirecloud Portal

+Wirecloud is a mashup visualisation tool.
+It is installed, but not configured.
+Documentation can be found [here](https://wirecloud.rtfd.io/)

+### Grafana example setup

 Access via https://charts.lubeck.apinf.cloud/ the admin access is secured by password, which is in the grafana.yml Otherwise, Grafana usage is standard; connect database:
 ![grafana1](images/grafan-postgres.PNG)